-- DCB, []dcb adr specifies that the I/O function is to be performed for the device associated with the currently open DCB addressed. - DEV, [] X'device adr' specifies the device for which the I/O function is to be performed and is one of the following: - ndd a 12-bit physical address as used by Sigma hardware. - cudd a 14-bit physical address as used by Xerox 560 hardware (cluster/unit/ device). - SIO, [] clist is the starting virtual address (doubleword bound) of the I/O command list to be initiated.
-All buffer addresses within the command list itself must be physical addresses. - REL specifies that the channel is to be released after issuing the SIO.
+- DCB, [] dcb adr specifies that the I/O function is to be performed for the device associated with the currently open DCB addressed. - DEV, [] X'device adr' specifies the device for which the I/O function is to be performed and is one of the following: - ndd a 12-bit physical address as used by Sigma hardware. - cudd a 14-bit physical address as used by Xerox 560 hardware (cluster/unit/ device). - SIO, [] clist is the starting virtual address (double-word bound) of the I/O command list to be initiated.
+All buffer addresses within the command list itself must be physical addresses.
+The channel program must request a "Channel End Interrupt" (unless REL has been specified, see below); however, multiple interrupts per I/O requests are permitted (e.g., "Zero Byte Count Interrupt" and "Channel End Interrupt"). - REL specifies that the channel is to be released after issuing the SIO.
 This would be used with command lists which do not result in data transfer operations (e.g., seek orders, rewind orders, headpositioning orders). - EA, []vadr is as described under M:STOPIO; the M:HOLD requirement applies to M:IOEX also. - TO, []value is the number of 4.8 second intervals allowed to elapse following the issuance of the SIO instruction before the EA address will be entered.
 In this case, the user's EA routine is entered master mode, unmapped, via a BAL on register 11 with registers 1 and 2 equal to zero.
 Register 7 contains the DCT index and register 6 contains the physical address of the (user's) end-action-receiving routine.
 Byte 0 of register 3 contains the condition codes as set by the SIO instruction; registers 4 and 5 contain the SIO status registers' information.
 No monitor services may be requested by the receiving routine.
 All registers may be considered volatile except register 11 through which return to the monitor must be made.
 A time-out value of zero implies that no time-out facility is desired (default), however the user's EA address will always be entered should an SIO failure occur (in this case register 1 will be nonzero).

-PRI, prio is the priority at which to queue the request and is a value between 0 and X'FF'.
+PRI, [] prio is the priority at which to queue the request and is a value between 0 and X'FF'.
 The default is the value of the user's current execution priority.

-Table 43 summarizes the various possible register settings for end-action routines.
+Table 45 summarizes the various possible register settings for end-action routines.